 - God said He would supply all our needs without mentioning the tithe (Philippians 4:19)

 - Our gifts are a sweet-smelling sacrifice that is acceptable and pleasing to God (Philippians 4:18)

 - God Loves a Cheerful giver.
 (2 Corinthians 9:7)

 - The Spirit gives life (Romans 8:5-10)

 If you don’t practice tithing, you are free from the curse, free from the law, and free from tithing.
 So many feel led to give to someone outside their church but are terrified to do so because of the fear of the curse.
-It’s not that they don’t like their church or disagree, but in their heart they have a desire to fill a more urgent need.
-When people pass up the opportunity to give from their heart, they invite doubt or event guilt in their heart, which robs them of their blessing
+It’s not that they don’t like their church or disagree, but in their heart, they have the desire to fill a more urgent need.
+When people pass up the opportunity to give from their hearts, they invite doubt or even guilt in their hearts, which robs them of their blessing.

 You Be the Judge

-Now that the evidence has been given in this court of law, it is your turn to decide
+Now that the evidence has been given in this court of law, it is your turn to decide.
+You be the judge.